zama-ai/concrete-ml/docs/deep-learning/fhe_assistant.md

 ## Complexity analysis

 In FHE, univariate functions are encoded as table lookups, which are then implemented using Programmable Bootstrapping (PBS).
-PBS is a powerful technique but will require significantly more computing resources, and thus time, than simpler encrypted operations such as matrix multiplications, convolution or additions.
+PBS is a powerful technique but will require significantly more computing resources, and thus time, than simpler encrypted operations such as matrix multiplications, convolution, or additions.

 Furthermore, the cost of PBS will depend on the bit-width of the compiled circuit.
 Every additional bit in the maximum bit-width raises the complexity of the PBS by a significant factor.
 It may be of interest to the model developer, then, to determine the bit-width of the circuit and the amount of PBS it performs.

 This can be done by inspecting the MLIR code produced by the compiler:

-### Concrete-ML Model
+### Concrete-ML model

 <!--pytest-codeblocks:cont-->